qDisturbance/sadeem-commons/README.md

 publishes the configuration
 `php artisan sadeem:publish`

-seeds with category samples
+seeds data samples
-`php artisan sadeem:seed-categories`
+`php artisan sadeem:seed-[model]` cities, countries or categories

 ## Seeding

-by default, it will read from the published assets under `public/sadeem/*.csv` files which you can edit prior to seeding if that file doesn't exist or has been removed it will use the version in the package directory
+by default, it will read from the published assets under `storage/app/public/sadeem/*.csv` files which you can edit prior to seeding if that file doesn't exist or has been removed it will use the version in the package directory

 ## Configuration